 3. Ensures professional, high-quality contractors

-It's extremely common for HOAs to have a professional relationship with professional paint contractors.
-Whether the HOA directly hires a paint contracting company or provides a list of recommended contractors, it's important to adhere to these recommendations.
+Multi-family painting maintenance guidelines exist to ensure that any paint job that is done is done by professional contractors.
+It's widespread for HOAs to have a professional relationship with professional paint contractors.
+Whether the HOA directly hires a paint contracting company or provides a list of recommended contractors, it's crucial to adhere to these recommendations.
 Paint maintenance isn't as simple as choosing a color and slapping a coat of paint on your surfaces.
 Surfaces must be carefully watched and inspected before painting.

 4. Maintains continuity and property value

 A significant reason that associations exist is to provide a valuable community and maintain a specific familiar aesthetic.
 Communities are planned and often abide by specific cosmetic standards that help boost the value of the community as a whole.
 Painting maintenance is essential in ensuring the community is preserved, and its value doesn't fall.
 HOA painting guidelines provide that exterior paint is fresh and clean and that all surfaces are well-maintained.5.
 Extends the life and quality of your community

 As we discussed above, paint serves more than just a cosmetic purpose.
 It doesn't just make your property look good; it also protects the surfaces and structure.
 HOA painting maintenance strategies will prolong the value and quality of the homes in the community.
 Regular maintenance significantly reduces the future need for repairs and will save the association money in the long run.